Call Our Hotline: 732-813-3299

 Nutrition for babies in the NICU:

 Many babies in the NICU receive essential fluids and electrolytes through a tube in a vein called an IV.
-Some babies may need a special preparation called parenteral hyperalimentation, which contains nutrients they need until they are able to take milk feedings.
+Some babies may need a special preparation called TPN — Total Parenteral Nutrition (also known as parenteral hyperalimentation), which contains nutrients they need until they are able to take milk feedings.

-The contents of IV fluids and hyperalimentation are carefully calculated for each baby.
-Calories, protein, fats, and electrolytes including sodium, potassium, chloride, magnesium, and calcium are all important components.
-Babies need calories, protein, and fats for adequate growth and development.
-Fluids, electrolytes, and vitamins are necessary for proper functioning of the body’s systems.
+The contents of IV fluids and TPN are carefully calculated for each baby.
+Calories, protein, fats and electrolytes — including sodium, potassium, chloride, magnesium and calcium — are all important components.
+Babies need calories, protein and fats for adequate growth and development.
+Fluids, electrolytes and vitamins are necessary for proper functioning of the body’s systems.

 Blood tests help determine how much of each component a baby needs and the amount of each nutrient can be increased or decreased accordingly.
 Daily weights and keeping track of a baby’s urine output also help monitor fluid needs.